745764716/hellowworld/ICLR Rebuttbal.md

 #### Reviewer MqR8
 We thank reviewer MqR8 for the valuable and constructive comments and we have updated the submission accordingly.
 Please kindly find the detailed responses below.

-Q1: The main search problem of optimal coefficient for OOD scoring is remained as a hyperparameter search, which may constrain the practicality of the proposed score and How to choose $p$.
+Q1: 1) The main search problem of optimal coefficient for OOD scoring is remained as a hyperparameter search, which may constrain the practicality of the proposed score, and 2) How to choose $p$.

-A1.1: Thank you for your advice.
-We believe that it is necessary to find the optimal norm coefficient $p$ since the feature distribution of different datasets produced by different network architectures is not necessarily same as each other.
+A1.1: Thank you for your concern.
+We believe that it is necessary to find the optimal norm coefficient $p$ since the feature distribution of different datasets produced by different network architectures could not be necessarily same as each other.
 Therefore, it is not reasonable to use a universal norm coefficient for all datasets.
-We also find that SOTA post-hoc OOD detection methods [a,b,c,d,e,f] come with (one or more) hyper-parameter searching as well, where their searched hyper-parameters vary across datasets.
+We also observe that SOTA post-hoc OOD detection methods [a,b,c,d,e,f] come with (one or more) hyper-parameter searching as well, where their searched hyper-parameter values vary across datasets.

-A1.2: We use a subset of Tiny imagenet as the auxiliary OOD data.
+A1.2: Simialr to [d], We use a subset of Tiny imagenet as the auxiliary OOD data.
 We remove those data whose labels coincide with ID cases.
-The optimal p is selected from 1 and 3.
+The searching space of $p$ is (1,3].
 We will add this details in the appendix.
 Please refer to Section A.3 in the revision for details.

 [a] Extremely simple activation shaping for out-of-distribution detection.
 ICLR 2023